1. Select a discrete app icon.

 3. Connect Survivors With Domestic Violence Experts And Support

 There are people and organizations out there who specialize in helping people like your friend.
 You can enter your friend’s ZIP code here to find local domestic violence advocates or shelters that can offer support.
 It might also be helpful for your friend to connect with counseling or mental health services so they can process their experience.
 You can research local providers and find someone with availability for them.

 You may also want to recommend reading materials and resources.
 We’ve compiled a list of books that cover topics ranging from child custody to coercive control to sexual assault.
 These domestic violence podcasts may also help your friend understand what is happening and feel they aren’t alone in their struggles.

-4. Help Them Get Ready to Leave
+4. Help Victims Get Ready to Escape Abuse

 The decision to leave a relationship isn’t easy.
 Your friend may still love and care for their partner, even though they want the abuse to stop.
 And, as we stated earlier, leaving can be the most dangerous time for a domestic violence survivor.